 Under the Georgia workers' compensation law, coverage must begin for an employee on their first day of work.

-When an employee suffers a work-related injury, workers' compensation insurance pays the cost of medical care provided by an authorized treating physician.
+When an employee suffers a work-related injury, workers' compensation insurance pays the cost of medical care provided by an authorized physician.
 That includes emergency treatment, hospitalization, prescriptions, and physical rehabilitation.

 Workers' compensation also provides temporary partial disability benefits or temporary total disability benefits if the employee needs to take time off work.
 The amount is typically two-thirds of their average weekly wage.